-Special land tax is a one-off tax charged in certain circumstances where land that has been exempt from land tax is no longer exempt from land tax.
+Special land tax is a one-off tax charged in certain circumstances where land that has been exempt from land tax is no longer exempt.

 It is charged at a rate of 5 per cent of the taxable value of the land and is imposed on the date the land ceases to be exempt.
-If you are an absentee owner, you will be charged at a rate of 5.5 per cent in 2016, and 6.5 per cent from 1 January 2017.
+If you are an absentee owner, you will be charged either a rate of:

 When does it apply?

-    - Land owned by a public statutory authority, or
+- land owned by a public statutory authority,

 Who is liable?

 Where one of the exemptions listed above is lost immediately or within 60 days of a change of ownership, the person who owned the land immediately prior to the change of ownership is liable to be assessed for special land tax.
 In these circumstances, the person liable is generally unable to defer payment.

 If there is no change of ownership, the person who owned the land immediately after the exemption ceases to apply is liable.
 That person may elect to defer payment for three years, or until such time as there is a change in ownership of any part of the land, whichever is sooner.

 If you have received a special land tax assessment and want to defer payment of the special land tax, contact us on 13 21 61.